Importing more data#

 By default, Grist imports new data as new tables, but the Import dialog allows you to change the destination and import data into an existing table.

 When importing to an existing table, Grist will attempt to match the columns from your imported file to the columns in the destination table.
-To manually specify column matching, click the “three dots” button to open a menu with a list of columns from your imported file.
+To manually specify column matching, click the ‘Source Column’ drop down to open a menu with a list of unused columns from your imported file.
 Click on a column name to match it to a destination column, or select ‘Skip’ to skip importing data from that column.

-You can also specify a formula for each imported column by clicking the gray source column field to open a formula editor.
+You can also specify a formula for each imported column by clicking ‘Apply Formula’ from the ‘Source Column’ drop down menu.
 Formulas can reference one or more imported columns, and the result of evaluating the formula will be shown in the preview after closing the editor.

 Importing to an existing table is best suited for importing multiple datasets containing similar structure.
 For instance, you could import a bank statement as a new table, then import more statements from other months into the same table.